AntonGorynya/10_coursera/README.md

 # Coursera Dump

-This scrip extract information about 20 random courses from coursera.org website.
+This script extract information about 20 random courses from coursera.org website.
 And save it into xlsx document.

 # How to Install